 "We are seeing a slow uptick in test positivity in cases in places like Chicago, Boston and Detroit and DC," Dr. Birx said.

-The two counties are now teaming up after health officials said the virus is especially spreading among young people.
 Some of those cases are linked to the Texas Roadhouse Restaurant in Crystal Lake.

 The eatery shut down after at least three employees and one customer tested positive for the virus.